Craft Alliance: Overview

 Nationally recognized as one of the premier craft organizations in the country alongside schools like Penland, Arrowmont and Lillstreet, Craft Alliance is dedicated to the study of traditional craft mediums within contemporary contexts.
-Craft Alliance offers annual exhibition programming with a focus on contemporary craft; classes and workshops in ceramic art, metal-smithing, fibers (weaving, felting, etc.), 3D fabrication (3D printing, laser cutting, CNC), graphics (3D modeling, graphic design), and woodturning; artist residencies, free community programs for area families and local schools; and a gallery shop.
+Craft Alliance offers annual exhibition programming with a focus on contemporary craft; classes and workshops in ceramic art, metal-smithing, fibers (weaving, felting, etc.), glassworking, blacksmithing, and woodturning; artist residencies, free community programs for area families and local schools; and a gallery shop.
 With an annual operating budget of $1.8 million, Craft Alliance serves more than 50,000 people every year.

 Notable figures

 A number of notable artists have taught, studied, or exhibited work at Craft Alliance throughout the past 50 years.